Verse

 NASB How great is Your goodness, Which You have stored up for those who fear You, Which You have performed for those who take refuge in You, Before the sons of mankind!

-CSB How great is your goodness, which you have stored up for those who fear you.
-In the presence of everyone you have acted for those who take refuge in you.
+CSB How great is your goodness that you have stored up for those who fear you and accomplished in the sight of everyone for those who take refuge in you.

 NLT How great is the goodness you have stored up for those who fear you.
 You lavish it on those who come to you for protection, blessing them before the watching world.